-Whilst it is generally not practical to include each material expert judgement and how it has been validated in the validation report seen by the Board, it is suggested that key details on the most material expert judgements or those that have changed are included within the validation report.
+Whilst it is generally not practical to include each material expert judgement and how it has been validated in the validation report seen by the board, it is suggested that key details on the most material expert judgements or those that have changed are included within the validation report.
 The remainder of the expert judgements, and the validation of these, could be described within the validation pack provided to Lloyd's.

-2.9.2 Expert judgement used in validation
+2.10.2 Expert Judgement used in Validation

-Many validation tests require the use of implicit expert judgement, particularly in the pass/fail criteria of individual tests.
+Many validation tests require the use of implicit expert judgement, particularly when applying pass/fail criteria to individual test outcomes.
 It is not necessary to document these expert judgements in the same way as those used in the internal model.
 However, a rationale for these expert judgements should be included in the validation pack.

-A qualitative test might involve a review of a methodology.
+For example, a qualitative test might involve a review of a methodology.
 In that review, limitations of the existing methodology might be identified, and their materiality assessed.
-Alternative methodologies might be considered, and the advantages or disadvantages compared to the current methodology may be discussed.
+If limitations are potentially material, alternative methodologies should be considered, and the advantages or disadvantages compared to the current methodology should be discussed.
 The expert judgement (in respect of a pass) would be that the methodology is appropriate, but this should be justified in terms of the qualitative assessment described above.

-2.10 Limitations
+2.11 Limitations